Nathaniel Exum

 Nathaniel Exum (February 28, 1940 – December 3, 2021) was an American politician from Maryland, a member of the Democratic Party and former member of the Maryland State Senate, representing Maryland's District 24 in Prince George's County.

 Exum died from a lengthy illness at his home in Peppermill Village, Maryland, on December 3, 2021.

 Background

-Exum grew up in Memphis, Tennessee and moved to the Washington, DC area to attend Howard University.
+Exum grew up in Memphis, Tennessee, and moved to the Washington, D.C., area to attend Howard University.
 After serving in the United States Army, he became a safety director for Joseph Smith & Sons.
 He was active with a number of community, religious, and civic organizations, including the Kiwanis, the NAACP, and the Metropolitan African Methodist Episcopal Church.
-Senator Exum, 81, passed away on December 3, 2021 at his home in Prince Georges County after a lengthy illness.
+Senator Exum, 81, died on December 3, 2021, at his home in Prince Georges County after a lengthy illness.

 In the legislature

 Exum was originally elected to the House of Delegates in 1974, representing District 25 in Prince George's County.
 He ran for and won a seat in the State Senate in 1998, though due to redistricting he represented District 24 before being defeated.
 He had at various times served as Chair and Co-Chair of his county delegation, as Chaplain and Treasurer of the Legislative Black Caucus of Maryland, and was a member of the Veteran's Caucus.